Supporting employees through the menopause

 What is the menopause?

-The NHS defines menopause as: when a woman stops having periods and is no longer able to get pregnant naturally.
+The NHS defines menopause as the point when those who menstruate stop having their period due to lower hormone levels and can no longer get pregnant naturally.

 What are the symptoms of the menopause?